 You can harvest spinach by cutting or pinching off the larger leaves, or cutting the whole plant 2 inches or so above the ground.
 The plant will grow new leaves, and you can harvest it again in a few weeks.

 Spinach will often have dirt hiding in its leaves, so you need to rinse well.
-I’ll rinse and drain several times before I am content that all dirt, bugs, or dead leaves are taken care of.
+I’ll rinse and drain several times in a large bowl before I am content that all dirt, bugs, or dead leaves are taken care of.

-Spinach and other greens need to be blanched before freezing.
+Spinach and other greens can be blanched before freezing.
 This helps retain the color and nutrition.
+I always blanch my spinach first.

-Bring enough water to cover your spinach to a boil.
+Bring a large pot of water to a boil.
+You want enough water to generously cover your greens.
 I use my blancher, but a large pot will work as well.
-When the water is boiling, throw in the spinach and use a spoon to lightly push the spinach down so it is all down in the water.
+When the water is boiling, throw in the spinach and use a spoon to lightly push the spinach down so it is all down in the water. and gently stir.

 Place the lid on to hold in any steam.
 Start timing right away for 2 minutes.

 Actually not a whole lot.
-Blanching definitely does help the spinach last longer in the freezer.
+Blanching definitely does help the spinach last longer in the freezer in my opinion.
 But many people swear by just freezing spinach raw and unblanched.
 If you freeze it without blanching the spinach may get freezer burn or turn brown in the freezer.
 But this spoilage will be noticeable when you take it out to thaw.

 I recommend blanching, but it is not the end of the world if you don’t.